-The implementation of the Biodiversity Human Capital Development Strategy (BHCDS) involved a significant amount of activity and inputs, was generally aligned with the strategic objectives and principles of the strategy, and achieved significant outcomes.
+The implementation of the BHCDS involved a significant amount of activity and inputs, was generally aligned with the strategic objectives and principles of the strategy, and achieved significant outcomes.
 However, stakeholders were of a view that not enough had been achieved, that scarce skills and transformation challenges remain, and that (for the most part) the BHCDS was still relevant for achieving them.
-The implementation architecture had both strengths and weaknesses, but implementation had been held back by inadequate monitoring and evaluation, principal-agency disconnects, the lack of a steering committee and advisory group, and irregular sector-wide events to optimise synergies, grow the level of participation from a wider range of partners, and maintain momentum over the 10-year period.
+The implementation architecture had both strengths and weaknesses, but implementation had been held back by inadequate monitoring and evaluation; principal-agency disconnects; the absence of a steering committee and advisory group; and too few sector-wide events to optimise synergies, maintain momentum over the 10-year period, and grow the level of participation from a wider range of partners.